TBAS vs ASVAB: What Air Force Officers Need

 Timing your tests:

 Take the ASVAB first.
-The AFOQT Pilot subtest (separate from the ASVAB, but often scheduled around the same preparation cycle) feeds into your PCSM alongside the TBAS.
+The AFOQT Pilot subtest feeds into your PCSM alongside the TBAS.
 Get those scores locked in, then schedule the TBAS when your psychomotor prep is solid.
-With only two lifetime retakes available, don’t rush it.
+With only three lifetime administrations available and a 90-day wait between them, don’t rush it.

 Fitting Both Tests Into Your Timeline

 If you’re applying to non-rated fields only (cyber, intelligence, logistics, JAG, medical, etc.), the TBAS is not part of your application.
-Put all your energy into the ASVAB and AFOQT, and ignore TBAS prep entirely.
+Put all your energy into the ASVAB and AFOQT.

 Candidates who prep for rated fields while also targeting a non-rated backup field have the most to manage.
 That’s a legitimate strategy, but it requires an honest assessment of how much prep time you actually have.